AdobeDocs/workfront.en/help/quicksilver/maestro/records/edit-records.md

 * [From the table view of a record type](#edit-a-record-from-the-table-view-of-a-record-type)
 * [From the Details page of a record](#edit-a-record-from-the-records-details-page)

-### Edit a record from the table view of a record type
+### Edit a record inline in the table view of a record type

 {#step1-to-maestro}